Location: Tallinn, Estonia (14-17 August)

-- An unofficial school transcript with grades (undergraduate and graduate, if available);
+- An unofficial school transcript with grades (undergraduate or graduate, if available);

 - A short justification (max 1 page) why you would like to participate in this event;

-The applications will be reviewed on a rolling basis, and we strongly encourage you to apply early, as our space is limited.
-Once you are accepted, full tuition payment is due by 30 June 2022 to secure your spot.
+- The applications will be reviewed on a rolling basis as our academic committee reviews them.
+We strongly encourage you to apply early, as our space is limited.
+Once you are accepted, full tuition payment is due by 30 June to secure your spot.

-- General admission price: 990 EUR.
-Price includes tuition fee, study materials, Transcript of Record, and certificate.
+- General admission price: 990 Euros.
+Price includes tuition fee, study materials, a transcript of record, and certificate.

-- Attendance at the summer school; no credit: 790 Euros.
+- Attendance at the summer school; no credit: 900 Euros

 - Online attendance of the entire program with a certificate of attendance: 250 Euros